Sirvelia/frontenduseravatar/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Easily update your user profile avatar from the frontend by adding the [frontend-user-avatar] shortcode
+Effortlessly manage and display your user profile avatar from the frontend

 == Description ==

-Easily update your user profile avatar from the frontend by adding the [frontend-user-avatar] shortcode
+Effortlessly manage and display your user profile avatar from the frontend.

+Use the [frontend-user-avatar] shortcode to allow users to upload or update their avatar directly on your site.
+Additionally, the [frontend-avatar-preview] shortcode provides a real-time preview of the current avatar, enhancing the user experience with a visual confirmation before any changes are made.

 == Installation ==